GoogleCloudPlatform/microservices-demo/kustomize/README.md

     cd kustomize
     ```

-1. Edit the base level `kustomization.yaml` so that it is uses the intended components.
+1. Edit the base level `kustomization.yaml` so that it uses the components you wish to use.

     ```
-    vim kustomization.yaml
+    nano kustomization.yaml
     ```

     The file should contain a similar snippet of code with only the component variants that you intend to deploy left uncommented.